History of Placentia

 A.S.
 Bradford and the Santa Fe Railroad

 Placentia was placed on the map in 1910 when A.S.
 Bradford persuaded the Santa Fe Railroad to re-route their track through this area, thus shortening the rail distance to Los Angeles.
-A station was built and packing houses were established for the town's growing citrus industry.
-Mr. Bradford also laid out the main streets of the town and, in his honor, Bradford Avenue retains his name today.
+A station was built and packing houses were established for the town’s growing citrus industry.
+Mr. Bradford and Richard Melrose laid out the main streets of the town and, in his honor, Bradford Avenue and Melrose Avenue retain their names today.

 Placentia’s climate and rich land attracted an ever-growing number of new residents.
 The area was well suited for raising citrus fruit, walnuts, avocados, and grapes.
 Placentia became the center of Valencia Orange Growing and Packing, and its 500 citizens voted to incorporate the City in 1926.